Ÿ: Usage

-Other

-IPA uses to transcribe the close central compressed vowel, a type of vowel sound used in some spoken languages.
 The Cocama language also uses this letter.

+The International Phonetic Alphabet uses to transcribe the close central compressed vowel, a type of vowel sound used in some spoken languages.

-The character has also found use as a metal umlaut.
+The character has also found use as a gratuitous metal umlaut, notably for the metal band Queensrÿche.

 In Unicode

 The lowercase ÿ has the Unicode code U+00FF, or 255, making it often appear when binary files are opened as text files.

 As a diaeresis is never used on the first letter of a word and all-caps text typically omitted all accents, there was assumed to be no need for an uppercase Ÿ when computer character sets such as CP437 and ISO 8859-1 were designed.
 However much software assumes that conversion from lower-case to upper-case and then back again is lossless, so Ÿ was added to many character sets such as CP1252, ISO 8859-15, and Unicode.
 This phenomenon also arose for the German eszett ß.